Signal transduction: Ligands

 The majority of signal transduction pathways involve the binding of signaling molecules, known as ligands, to receptors that trigger events inside the cell.
 The binding of a signaling molecule with a receptor causes a change in the conformation of the receptor, known as receptor activation.
 Most ligands are soluble molecules from the extracellular medium which bind to cell surface receptors.
 These include growth factors, cytokines and neurotransmitters.
 Components of the extracellular matrix such as fibronectin and hyaluronan can also bind to such receptors (integrins and CD44, respectively).
 In addition, some molecules such as steroid hormones are lipid-soluble and thus cross the plasma membrane to reach cytoplasmic or nuclear receptors.
 In the case of steroid hormone receptors, their stimulation leads to binding to the promoter region of steroid-responsive genes.

 Not all classifications of signaling molecules take into account the molecular nature of each class member.
 For example, odorants belong to a wide range of molecular classes, as do neurotransmitters, which range in size from small molecules such as dopamine to neuropeptides such as endorphins.
 Moreover, some molecules may fit into more than one class, e.g. epinephrine is a neurotransmitter when secreted by the central nervous system and a hormone when secreted by the adrenal medulla.

 Some receptors such as HER2 are capable of ligand-independent activation when overexpressed or mutated.
-This leads to constituitive activation of the pathway, which may or may not be overturned by compensation mechanisms.
-In the case of HER2, which acts as a dimerization partner of other EGFRs, constituitive activation leads to hyperproliferation and cancer.
+This leads to constitutive activation of the pathway, which may or may not be overturned by compensation mechanisms.
+In the case of HER2, which acts as a dimerization partner of other EGFRs, constitutive activation leads to hyperproliferation and cancer.

 Mechanical forces

-The prevalence of basement membranes in the tissues of Eumetazoans means that most cell types require attachment to survive.
+The prevalence of basement membranes in the tissues of eumetazoans means that most cell types require attachment to survive.
 This requirement has led to the development of complex mechanotransduction pathways, allowing cells to sense the stiffness of the substratum.
 Such signaling is mainly orchestrated in focal adhesions, regions where the integrin-bound actin cytoskeleton detects changes and transmits them downstream through YAP1.
 Calcium-dependent cell adhesion molecules such as cadherins and selectins can also mediate mechanotransduction.
 Specialised forms of mechanotransduction within the nervous system are responsible for mechanosensation: hearing, touch, proprioception and balance.